vivarium-collective/vivarium-core/doc/reference/glossary.rst

         in the cytoplasm, and one for the transcripts in the nucleus.
         Each :term:`variable` must belong to exactly one store.

+    Store API
+    store API
+        An experimental API that allows for simulations to be built up from :term:`stores`.

     Template
     template
     Templates